-As you enter the Refuge, signs will direct you to the 9-mile self-guided Wildlife Drive.
+As you enter the Refuge, signs will direct you to the 11-mile self-guided Wildlife Drive.
 A car symbol and arrow will help guide you along the route.
-If you haven’t already picked up a Trail/Wildlife Drive map at the Visitor Center, additional maps are available at the kiosk, along with a scavenger hunt for kids.
-Visitors must exit their vehicle at the kiosk and read the posted bulletin board for important information, rules and regulations, and updates.
+If you haven’t already picked up a Trail/Wildlife Drive map at the Visitor Center, additional maps are available at the Visitor Center parking lot kiosk or on our website.

-The Wildlife Drive is for motorized vehicles only.
+The Wildlife Drive is for motorized vehicles only and the speed limit is 30 miles per hour.
 Please be aware that visitors must stay in their vehicle while traveling through the bison enclosure, which is marked with signs and cattle guards.
 Please be sure to follow and obey all signage including “Area Closed Signs”.
 You may see vehicles in “closed areas” beyond the Wildlife Drive – these are employees driving to and from their work sites on the Refuge.

 The Contact Station is an educational facility that provides youth groups and educators the ability to conduct self-guided field trips and programs.
 It contains all the tools and resources needed to compliment educational programs and is a great gateway to the lakes and trail system on the Refuge.